shiveenp/Taggit/README.md

 ## Motivation

-This project was borne out of my own need to be able organise several OSS projects that I routinely stared on github and have them allocated within neat tags.
+This project was borne out of my own need to be able to organise several OSS projects that I routinely stared on github and have them allocated within neat tags.

 Right now I'm working towards an alpha release and this is how it currently looks like: